-- 1.3 Installation.
-The basic construction of the Power i -MIG is rugged and durable, and is considered ideal for circumstances where portability is of concern.
+Installation.
+The basic construction of the Power i-MIG 210 is rugged and durable, and is considered ideal for circumstances where portability is of concern.
 Critical components are protected by coatings to make the welder environmentally resistant and has a water ingress rating of IP21S, (the standard in the welding industry to protect from vertically dripping water).
-However, some care and common sense should be taken to make sure that the welder offers the safest and best performance.
-Please note the following items regarding safe operation: - 1) Do not use the welder in damp or wet areas.
-Perspiration and other forms of water in contact with the body can increase the risk of electrocution. - 2) Do not use the welder in extremely corrosive environments.
+However, some common sense care should be exercised to make sure that the welder offers the safest and best performance.
+Please note the following items regarding safe operation:

+Do not use the welder in damp or wet areas.
+Perspiration and other forms of water in contact with the body can increase the risk of electrocution.

+- 2) Do not use the welder in extremely corrosive environments.
 To maintain optimum power transfer, check main connections, clamps and cables frequently to ensure that components are not corroded.
-Excessive dirt, corrosion and oxidation can result in an unstable arc and excessive heat build-up. - 1.4 Duty Cycle/Overcurrent.
-The Power i-MIG 205 has a duty cycle rating of 35% at 200 Amps while welding in MIG mode and a rating of 35% @ 160 Amps while welding in stick mode.
+Excessive dirt, corrosion and oxidation can result in an unstable arc and excessive heat build-up. - 3) Store the welder covered with a moisture and fire resistant material. - 4) If used on a mobile cart, strap or fix the welder to the cart so that accidental overturn is not likely.

+Duty Cycle/Overcurrent/Under Voltage/Overvoltage Warnings.
+Thanks to a dual cooling fan design, the Power i-MIG 210 has a duty cycle rating of 50% at 210 Amps while welding in MIG mode and a rating of 50% @ 160 Amps while welding in stick mode.
 The duty cycle rating is the amount of time (expressed as a percentage) out of 10 minutes the unit can weld without a rest.
-For MIG, the unit is capable of welding 3.5 minutes out of every 10 minutes at the maximum output of 200 Amps.
+For MIG, the unit is capable of welding 5 minutes out of every 10 minutes at the maximum output of 210 Amps.
 For the balance of the 10 minute period, the unit should be allowed to rest and cool while running.
 This rating is based off a 40° C maximum temperature.
-If the unit's duty cycle has been exceeded. the temperature (thermometer) light will come on and unit will cease welding output.
-If a duty cycle event has occurred, allow the unit to run and cool for 15 minutes.
-After 15 minutes cooling, cycle the power switch to reset the unit.
-In the event of an overcurrent, the welding output will cease and the Overcurrent light will come on.
-(In duty cycle and overcurrent events, the wire will continue to feed).
+If the unit's duty cycle has been exceeded.
+The warning LED will come on and unit will cease welding output.
+An error code of "E04" will be displayed If a duty cycle event has occurred.
+Allow the unit to run and cool for 15 minutes.
+After 15 minutes of allowing the unit to idle while switched on without welding, cycle the power switch to reset the unit.
+In the event of an overcurrent, the welding output will cease and the warning LED will come on and an error code of EO2 will be displayed.
+In duty cycle and overcurrent events, the wire may continue to feed without output.
 Overcurrent events can be caused by too low of supply voltage, running on undersized extension cords, too large of wire diameter, too high of settings for wire diameter, too high of input voltage, or internal or external electrical fault.
 When an overcurrent has occurred, turn the machine off immediately, then check and remedy the fault before switching the welder back on.
+Under or over voltages will also trigger the warning LED.
+The error code of E01 will be displayed.
+This is likely a result of a poor power supply, a long extension cable, or from running off of a generator that is malfunctioning.